ethacks/cvdb2/README.md

 # CVE Database Application

 A simple web application for managing Common Vulnerabilities and Exposures (CVE) records.
-Users can view, add, edit, and delete CVE records.
+Users can view, add, edit, and delete (CRUD operations) CVE records.
 The application also features filtering and sorting capabilities for easy data management.

 ## Features